f-okd/node-mongo-rest-boiletplate/README.md

 **Updating password**

-- Protected route, user must be logged in to access this handler => user property will be available on request object
+- Protected route, user must be logged in to access this handler
 - user.correctPassword() is a mongoose instance method, we use to check if a submitted value is equal to that user instance's set passord

 ```